• +91-9319661668

 Comprehensive Guide to Replying to a TM Objection in India

-If you have applied for a trademark in India and received an Examination Report from the Trademark Registrar with objections, you must file a well-drafted Trademark Objection Reply within 30 days from the report’s issuance date.
+If you’ve applied for a trademark in India and have received an Examination Report from the Trademark Registrar that includes objections, it’s important to submit a carefully crafted Trademark Objection Reply within 30 days from the date the report was issued.

 Step 1: Understand the Trademark Objection